cyrenajs/cyrena/README.md

 }
 ```

 This convenience shortcut changes the regular signature of a Cycle.js component's output, but we'll see how it hugely pays off.
-We can even omit the sources object too, because Powercycle already has it from the first `powercycle` call.
+We can even omit the sources object too, because Cyrena already has it from the first `cyrena` call.
 If there's no non-view sink channel for the component, we can omit the second parameter too and the array wrapping, so this results in as simple as this:

 ```jsx
 function Panel(sources) {